A kimchi inspired spicy sauerkraut with nasturtium leaves, chilli, garlic and ginger.

 - 1 tsp sugar

-- 2-3 fresh chopped red chiili or 2 tbsp dried chili flakes (add more or less spice depending on your liking)
+- 2-3 fresh chopped red chillies or 1 Tbsp dried chilli flakes, (add more or less spice depending on your liking)

-- Blend together the sugar, fish sauce, fresh ginger, garlic and chili to make a sauce.
+- Mix together the sugar, fish sauce, fresh ginger, garlic and chili to make a paste.

 - Add to the vegetables and mix well

-- In a clean and sterilised jar or fermeting crock, add in the vegetables and squish them down well so the juices rise to the top.
+- In a clean and sterilised jar add in the vegetables and squish them down well with your hands so the liquid rises to the top.

 - Use a large cabbage or nasturtium leaf to push the vegetables down and keep them submerged under the brine.
-If you have a glass fermenting weight, use the too.
+If you have a glass fermenting weight, use that too.

-- Keep the jar in a cupboard at room temperature for 2-5 days, burping it daily.
-Taste it after 2 days and if tangy to your liking, transfer to the fridge.
+- Keep the jar in a cupboard at room temperature for 5-10 days.
+Taste it after 5 days and if tangy to your liking, transfer to the fridge.
 If not, keep it fermenting a few days longer.

 Have you made these?
 Tag me and let me know! @home_grown_happinessnz